Have you ever had an Investment with Scottish Equitable?

 If you feel that the Scottish Equitable advisor gave you wrong Financial Advice with your Investment, start you claim by completing the form opposite.

 Scottish Equitable may have mis-sold their Investments in various different ways:

 - Customers may not have been put into the right risk factor by Scottish Equitable that was comfortable for them.

 - Scottish Equitable did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If consumers had any outstanding credit or debt, Scottish Equitable should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Scottish Equitable should have told the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Scottish Equitable mis-sold you your Investment?